Vishal7017/DisasterResponsePipeline/README.md

 The dataset used in this project was provided by [Figure Eight Inc.](https://en.wikipedia.org/wiki/Figure_Eight_Inc.).
 This dataset contains messages that were sent during disaster events via social media.
 The app uses a ML model to categorize any new messages received, and the repository also contains the code used to train the model and to prepare any new datasets for model training purposes.
 Within this project, data cleaning and model building steps were performed leveraging pipelines, GridSearch and process automation.
 The final model is used in a Flask Web App to enable end users to classify any (English) message against any related disaster event.
+Using Pipeline approach to this project is one of the best things and

 ## File Descriptions <a name ='files'></a>
 ### 1. ETL pipeline